cbiffle/httpd2/doc/vs.md

   its private key.
 I'll talk more about that in a bit.)

 - Neither program will read or parse a configuration file.
-There are few configurable options, and they are all set by command line flags.
+There are few configurable options, and they are all set by command line flags or deliberately simple environment variables.
 This means no parser codebase to target, and no risk of accidentally leaving the configuration file writable by other users.

 ## Ways `httpd2` is different